-During the course of your relationship A: with the Company, you may receive material information that is not yet available ("material publicly nonpublic information") about the Company or other companies with which the Company has business relationships.
-Material nonpublic information may give you, someone to whom you pass that information, an advantage over others when deciding whether to buy, sell or otherwise transact in the Company's securities or the securities of another company.
+A: During the course of your relationship with the Company, you may receive material information that is not yet publicly available ("material nonpublic information") about the Company or other companies with which the Company has business relationships.
+Material nonpublic information may give you, or someone to whom you pass that an advantage over information, others when deciding whether to buy, sell or otherwise transact in the Company's securities the or securities of another company.
 This Policy sets forth the requirements that Covered Persons must comply with when engaging in transactions in the Company's securities.